mahmoudabulebdeh/fmptest/README.md

-Find My Past coding test: an application that takes numeric input (N) from a user and outputs a multiplication table of (N) prime numbers
+Web application that takes numeric input (N) from a user and outputs a multiplication table of (N) prime numbers

 # About: